mpenet/jet/README.md

 <img src="http://i.imgur.com/gs2v6d8.gif" title="Hosted by imgur.com" align="right"/>

-Jet is a server + client library to interact/use jetty9 from clojure using core.async channels.
+Jet is a server + clients library to interact/use jetty9 from clojure using core.async channels.
-The server is both a ring-adapter and has support for websocket, and the client has yet to see the light of day.
+The server is both a ring-adapter and has support for websocket Clients support http and websocket, the websocket client and server are used the same way from core.async (they actually share the same socket abstraction).

 The server part started from the code of the various ring-jetty9-adapters existing.